bravetechnologycoop/particle-accelerator/README.md

   - https://www.chartjs.org/
 - [good cost-benefit] More streamlined sensor activation, less configuration, automatic sensor_XX incrementing, essentially just using the scanner and the return character to do everything
 - [moderate] Make the validator look nice again
-- [moderate] Make the renamer look nice
 - [moderate] Toggle between Dev/Prod/Staging modes, etc.

 ### Tier 4
 - [large endeavour] Back the application with a database
 - [decent cost-benefit] Create a (desktop application) serial tool that interfaces with an accelerator endpoint to automatically register every button
+- OAuth2 Flow for Particle
+- Create automated tests for the entire application, unit, integration, etc.

 ### Random Dev Make Work Tasks
 - Remove all instances of inline CSS